doc4d/docs/docs/Concepts/cf_looping.md

 ## `break` and `continue`

-Every looping structure above supports both `break` and `continue` statements.
+All looping structures above support both `break` and `continue` statements.
 These statements give you more control over the loops by allowing to exit the loop and to bypass the current iteration at any moment.

 ### break